Hydroxychloroquine Prescription Online

 - Convenient care

-Hydroxychloroquine (Plaquenil) - Overview
+Hydroxychloroquine - Overview

 What Is Hydroxychloroquine Used For?

-Hydroxychloroquine, like chloroquine, belongs to a class of medications known as 4-aminoquinoline compounds.
+Hydroxychloroquine prescription medication, like chloroquine, belongs to a class of medications known as 4-aminoquinoline compounds.
 These compounds, including hydroxychloroquine, get their name because, structurally, they involve a quinoline with an amino group at the 4-position.
 Used for managing various inflammatory disorders and treating malarial infections, the mechanism of action by which Plaquenil exerts its anti-inflammatory and antimalarial effects is not well understood although it may involve changing lysosomal pH in some cells.
 Hydroxychloroquine likely modulates cells and markers in the immune system in some way, blunting their effects.
 After an oral dose of hydroxychloroquine, a half life of roughly three weeks after reaching an average peak concentration in the blood in just over three hours.

 Hydroxychloroquine - Dose and Cost

 Hydroxychloroquine tablets should be taken with food or milk and the typical starting dosage is one hydroxychloroquine sulfate 200 mg tablet.
 When used for malaria prophylaxis, the dosage frequently prescribed is hydroxychloroquine 400 mg once weekly starting 14 days before exposure and finishing 28 days after leaving the region of exposure.
 Ultimately, the hydroxychloroquine regimen chosen depends on the judgement of the prescribing medical provider and the specific needs of the patient.
-In Plaquenil, hydroxychloroquine sulfate is a crystalline powder that dissolves well in water and is white in color.
+Hydroxychloroquine sulfate itself is a crystalline powder that dissolves well in water and is white in color.
 Plaquenil is relatively affordable, costing less than 50 cents per hydroxychloroquine 200 mg tablet at many pharmacies in the United States.
 Insurance plans will sometimes cover the cost of a hydroxychloroquine sulfate prescription when prescribed for certain conditions.
 For people paying out of pocket for their medication, hydroxychloroquine coupons may also be found through the manufacturer or other sources from time to time.

 Can I Buy Hydroxychloroquine Online?